bucurdavid/rust-advent-of-code/README.md

 # Advent of Code - Rust Implementation
-This repository contains Rust implementations of solutions for all Advent of Code challenges across multiple years.
+This repository contains Rust implementations of solutions for Advent of Code challenges across multiple years.
 Advent of Code is an annual set of Christmas-themed programming puzzles that can be solved in any programming language.

 More details can be found [here](https://adventofcode.com/)